yuxinmei/Products/README.md

  ## database mysql

- ******at the root project dir you can try `docker-compose up `
+ ******at the root project dir you can try `docker-compose up `  :face_in_clouds: if failed don't worry we can use normal command

- ### if failed you can try 1 if you have docker or you can use your local mysql
+ ## use below command to create mysql in docker  or you can use your local mysql

  1. first create mysql image if you have docker
   - (this command for mac m1 which i use to create mysql image )